Kalia2538/ComputerGaming2025/README.md

 <img width="500" alt="Start Menu" src="https://github.com/Kalia2538/ComputerGaming2025/blob/main/Readme_pics/start_menu.png" />

 * Pause menu
-   * Includes music slider to adjust volume, and a button to return to the game
+   * Includes a button to return to the game
    * Our pause menu and pause button have been created as prefabs and are set to be integrated with the cafe and kitchen scenes
 <img width="500" alt="Pause Menu" src="https://github.com/Kalia2538/ComputerGaming2025/blob/main/Readme_pics/pause_menu.png" />

+* Charcater models
+   * We chose to update our character models mid-project to allow for more dynamic interaction.
+Our new characters include walk cycles, facial expressions, and more animation flexibility.
+This enhances immersion and gives us greater creative freedom to express mood, emotion, and interaction in the scene—making the game world feel more alive.

 #### Links to Assets Used
 Icons for customer reactions: